antalsz/hs-to-coq/doc/source/edits.rst

 General format of edit files
 ----------------------------

 ... usually one edit per line, with the exception of period-terminated multi-line edits ...

+Make sure that your edit file ends with a newline.

 Qualified names
 ^^^^^^^^^^^^^^^